grincc/agenda/notes/07-12-2021-council-meeting-notes.md

 >  * __anynomous__ : That sounds like some nice progress.
 The next step is to test with multiple nodes?

-Yes, that's coming but I want to get better testing in place first so we can build the sync portion with confidence in the underlying code
+>> * __yeastplume__ : Yes, that's coming but I want to get better testing in place first so we can build the sync portion with confidence in the underlying code

 * __anynomous__ : Better performance would be great, sounds like optimising and testing first takes priority.

     Anyway, this is not something that is on time pressure but something that could really improve the user experience on the long run.

-* __yeastplume__ : * __tromp__ has done some serious work refactoring some core PMMR code to be zero indexed where possible (it was 1 indexed before, which was confusing), and has also make some optimisations to pow validation across all 4 birds
+* __yeastplume__ :  __tromp__ has done some serious work refactoring some core PMMR code to be zero indexed where possible (it was 1 indexed before, which was confusing), and has also make some optimisations to pow validation across all 4 birds

 * __anynomous__ : Wow nice, sounds like github is buzzing

 * __yeastplume__ : Definitely, in my head at the moment the focus over the mid-term needs to be usability and user experience, and sync times are a huge part of that so it's a great place to get stick back into Grin development.
 It also touches a lot of the code that wasn't developed by me, so it's helping me get up to speed.

     And that's it for now, hopefully we can get development snowballing again.
 I hope to sit down with the core team and get a larger plan in place starting early next year, but that will come in time

 * __anynomous__ : No rush, but I am really exited about these developments since they will really affect usability!